 The present system is complicated, so administration is expensive, calculation errors are common, and fraud is too easy; it stigmatises claimants; and benefits are often withdrawn – through sanctions, or by flawed administration – leaving households without enough to live on.

-So how would a Citizen’s Income change things?
+So how would a Citizen’s Basic Income change things?

-A Citizen’s Income would not suffer from any of these problems: so the more means-tested benefits we can replace with a Citizen’s Income the better.
+A Citizen’s Basic Income would not suffer from any of these problems: so the more means-tested benefits we can replace with a Citizen’s Basic Income the better.

 This would depend on the particular Citizen’s Income scheme implemented.
-For some recent research on three different schemes, see Malcolm Torry, Two Feasible Ways to Implement a Revenue Neutral Citizen’s Income Scheme.
+For some recent research see Malcolm Torry, A variety of indicators evaluated for two implementation methods for a Citizen’s Basic Income.
 The first Citizen’s Income to be implemented might be quite small, but it could then grow.
 The ideal would be a Citizen’s Income at the level of the Minimum Income Standards published each year by the Joseph Rowntree Foundation, but that might be some way off.

 Would the payments be taxable?

-Would employers take advantage of CI to keep wages low?
+Would employers take advantage of CBI to keep wages low?

-Wouldn’t a Citizen’s Income decrease incentives to work?
+Wouldn’t a Citizen’s Basic Income decrease incentives to work?

-Affordability depends on the particular Citizen’s Income scheme implemented.
-For some recent research on three different schemes, see Malcolm Torry, Two Feasible Ways to Implement a Revenue Neutral Citizen’s Income Scheme.
-These three schemes are strictly revenue neutral: that is, no additional public money would be required.
-The Citizen’s Income would be funded by adjusting Income Tax allowances and rates.
-Larger Citizen’s Incomes could be affordable if additional tax revenues were to become available.
+Affordability depends on the particular Citizen’s Basic Income scheme implemented.
+For some recent research see Malcolm Torry, A variety of indicators evaluated for two implementation methods for a Citizen’s Basic Income.
+The scheme is strictly revenue neutral: that is, no additional public money would be required.
+The Citizen’s Basic Income would be funded by adjusting Income Tax allowances and rates.
+Larger Citizen’s Basic Incomes could be affordable if additional tax revenues were to become available.